nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 ### About WeebLingo
 WeebLingo is a desktop application that helps users learn the Japanese language.
 It has three primary modes, which are the **learn**, **quiz** and **history** modes.
-The app contains flashcards that pairs a Japanese word and its corresponding English consonant for users to learn.
+The app contains flashcards that pairs a Japanese word and its corresponding English syllable for users to learn.
 It allows users to test themselves on their grasp of the Japanese language by starting a quiz session.
 In addition, users can view their history of past quiz attempts and the relevant statistics.

 ### Additional information